Walter87/impressionist/README.md

 This is the [impressionist](https://github.com/charlotte-ruby/impressionist) repository you are looking for.

-I just forked this to make it play nice with Rails 5.0.1 warning and won't be maintaining this repo.
+I just forked it here to make it play nice with Rails 5.0.1 and won't be maintaining this repo.

 Richard